Capsized (video game)

 Capsized is a science fiction-themed platform game with run and gun mechanics.
 It was developed by Alientrap.
-Capsized was released for Microsoft Windows on April 29, 2011 on Steam.
+Capsized was released for Microsoft Windows on April 29, 2011, on Steam.
 The iOS version, called Capsized+, was available February 13, 2013, and published by IndiePub.
 The soundtrack is provided by Solar Fields; the ambient electronic music is from his 2009 album Movements.
+The game was also released for Xbox Live Arcade on July 5, 2013, and was supposed to be released at a later time for the PlayStation 3's PlayStation Network, but somehow got canceled.

 Reception

-The Microsoft Windows version of Capsized has received generally favorable reviews since its release, with an average rating of 80 out of 100 at Metacritic, based on 19 critic reviews.
+The PC version and Capsized+ received "favorable" reviews, while the Xbox 360 version received above-average reviews, according to the review aggregation website Metacritic.
+Official Xbox Magazine gave the Xbox 360 a mixed review while it was still in development a year-and-a-half before its release date.